 - This method will add richness to your life.

-Are babies born with an iPad loaded with language apps?
+Are babies born with language apps downloaded into their brains?
 No, they are born with ears to listen to the noises their parents are making and a tongue to try and mimic these noises in the formation of words and sentences.
 Children and adults alike learn a second language best by copying the method in which they naturally learned their first language – by engaging in meaningful and practical conversation with native speakers.
 John Fotheringham from Language Mastery says this regarding the popular language app, Duolingo:

 “While Duolingo does provide some input (listening and reading exercises) and an itty-bitty bit of output (typing and pronunciation exercises), this is a far cry from authentic input (e.g. reading manga or watching anime) or true output (e.g. speaking with a native Japanese speaker).
 These two factors―authentic input and true output―are the keys to reaching fluency in a language, not tapping away on a screen.”

 Flashcards will teach you what the word “leche” (milk) means.
 Learning from someone who knows the culture will not only teach you to say “leche,” but more importantly how to order a slice of “tres leches,” a popular and delicious dessert in many Spanish speaking countries.

 2. The Language Will Stick With You Longer